 - After drying, stand the cabbage on its stem end on a cutting board and cut it in half.

 - Lay each half of cabbage on its cut side and cut it into two to four wedges, making sure each cut goes through the core, in order for the leaves to be held together.

 Cabbage is versatile and can be cooked in many ways.
 The leafy green vegetable can be boiled, sautéd, steamed and even thrown in the microwave.
 Steaming often takes the longest (10 to 12 minutes), while boiling can take around six to eight minutes if cut into wedges.
 However, if you're using cabbage wedges, steaming is the best method.

 It makes a big difference whether you're cutting the cabbage into wedges or chopping it up because cooking time changes dramatically.
 For instance, microwaving the wedges takes nine to 11 minutes, but chopped cabbage only takes four to six minutes.
 Regardless, cabbage that is finely sliced is best sautéd with a little bit of oil.

 Do more than just sauté or steam your cabbage.
-You can simply mix in some butter, olive oil, salt, and pepper, or you can go all out.
-For example, cabbage soup, cabbage rolls and Polish stuffed cabbage are all popular dishes.
+You can simply mix in some butter, olive oil, salt, or pepper, or you can go all out.
+For example, cabbage soup, cabbage rolls, and Polish stuffed cabbage are all popular dishes.